kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 :::

 # Introduction to the Oscilloscope
 An oscilloscope takes an electronic signal, typically a time varying voltage, and visually displays the signal on a screen.
 It does this by periodically sampling the signal measuring what the voltage is at a particular moment in time, creating a coordinate pair $(v_i, t_i)$.
-Then it plots this point on screen and the cycle repeats.
+Then it plots this point on the screen and the cycle repeats.

 To understand the utility of an oscilloscope consider a simple battery.
 It provides a constant voltage, or direct current (DC), across its terminals which could easily be measured with a voltmeter.
 If we were to look at the voltage signal from the battery on the oscilloscope we would see a flat line.